 - The date of submission, full name, student ID#, and contact information. - 2.
-What is being appealed: - A finding that conduct amounted to misconduct; - 2.2.
+What is being appealed: - 2.1.
+A finding that conduct amounted to misconduct; - 2.2.
 The penalty imposed

-Adjudicator for the Case: Appeal to be sent to: Head Residence Advisor Assistant Dean, Residence Life & Communication Assistant Dean, Residence Life & Communication Dean of Residence & Director of Student Life, Ancillary Services
+Adjudicator for the Case: Appeal to be sent to: Head Residence Advisor Assistant Dean, Residence Life & Communication Assistant Dean, Residence Life & Communication Associate Dean, Residence Life,